BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 First, if you do need access to `otherstuff` inside `reporoot`, you can:

 1. open folder `reporoot`
-2. File -> Add Folder to Workspace...
+2. **File -> Add Folder to Workspace...**
 3. Add the `subfolder`
 4. The File Explorer now shows 2 project roots: drag the `subfolder` root above the `reporoot` root.

+Save the resulting Workspace to not have to repeat these steps.

 The second option, if you don't need access to `otherstuff` inside `reporoot`, is to just open the folder `subfolder` instead.